prashanthmulge/Building_TCP_Sliding_Winow/README.md

 ## 4. The Code

 One thing to think about before you start is how you will maintain your send and receive windows.
 There are many reasonable ways to do so, but your decisions here will significantly affect the rest of your code.
-In Lab 1 cTCP only needs to handle one outstanding segment, but in Lab 2 it will need to handle a send window as well as a receive window.
+In Stop and Wait cTCP only needs to handle one outstanding segment, but in Sliding Window it will need to handle a send window as well as a receive window.
 Cumulative acknowledgements mean the send window can be a simple FIFO queue, but lost segments mean the receive window will need to handle when there are holes.
 Memory management in systems software is extremely important, so think through where and when you will allocate and free any dynamic structures you need.

 ### Files
 Here are all the files that come in the starter code.
 Feel free to make new helper files as needed, **but if you do, make sure to add them to the `Makefile`**.
 We encourage you to look at the starter code if you have questions on how it works: it is not very long.